Starfox64/FoxedBot/README.md

 >- Add your server to the SteamBot's configuration file if you haven't already

 **Note:** Make sure to update your firewall's access rules!
-**Tip:** The ServerPort variable isn't the source engine port (27015), it is a specific port that will receives message from the SteamBot.
+**Tip:** The ServerPort variable isn't the source engine port (27015), it is a specific port that will receive messages from the SteamBot.
 2510X where X is the ServerID is a good way to avoid having the same port on two different servers.
 **Tip:** You can get the ServerID of a server with it's order in the bot's configuration file.
 The first one is 0, second one is 1 and so on...